canonical/juju-dashboard/README.md

 #### React component conventions

 - Components are stored in their own self-named folders using the TitleCase format.
-- Tests and css files are stored along side each component with the naming convention of ComponentName.css and ComponentName.test.js respectively.
+- Tests and Sass files are stored along side each component with the naming convention of `ComponentName.css` and `ComponentName.test.js` respectively.
-- Sub components are nested within subfolders their parent components if not shared.
+- Sub components are nested within subfolders of their parent components if they are not shared among other components.
 - Use functional components.
 - Use hooks.
 - Consider contributing generic components back to [Vanilla CSS](https://vanillaframework.io/) and [Vanilla React Components](https://github.com/canonical-web-and-design/react-components) where appropriate.